Angel McCoy, Creative Director / CEO

 I received my Bachelor’s Degree in French Literature from the University of Illinois Champaign/Urbana and studied French language and literature at the CIEF (Centre International d’Etudes Françaises) in Dijon, France.

 I’ve never been fully satisfied working for others.
 So, I became a serial entrepreneur.
 I gave Amway a try back in the 80s, in an attempt to find financial freedom.
-But the hard-selling required wasn’t my thing.
+But the “hard sell” required wasn’t my thing.
 Early 90s, I started a couple comic and game shops with some dear friends.
 The shops, Fun-n-Games, opened my eyes to the wonders of geek culture.
-I made lifelong friends there.
+I made lifelong friends there whom I cherish.

 My career as a game designer developed naturally as I applied my love for writing to my love for games, like peanut butter and chocolate.
 Writing Shadowrun reviews for White Wolf magazine led to writing articles with new characters and adventures for games like Tank Girl.
 Before I knew it, I was writing for the World of Darkness game books (Mage, Changeling, Vampire, Hunter, Werewolf, and Exalted) and various other games such as Millennium’s End, Necroscope, Earthdawn, and Everquest.